Boston sees sluggish summer for connecting youth to career pathways

-With the labor market running hot nationwide, there is no question that workers of all ages are best swipe dating apps.
+With the labor market running hot nationwide, there is no question that workers of all ages are in high demand.
 Sullivan says you can witness it at any grocery store on Morrissey Boulevard in Dorchester: namely, “they are filled with teenage employees.”

-Rashad Cope, director of the city’s is kim kardashian and pete davidson dating, notes that stores like Target are paying up to “$18 or $19 an hour for a high school student.”
+Rashad Cope, director of the city’s Department of Youth Engagement and Employment, notes that stores like Target are paying up to “$18 or $19 an hour for a high school student.”

 “Young people have options,” he said.

 And that means many can earn more than they would in a higher-profile internship which, even if competitively paid, would offer fewer hours.

 “For 70% of our Boston public high school population, the job is [helping with] family income,” he said.
 “And that choice between short-term family income and potentially transformative experience, career exposure … that’s a brutal choice.”